RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Conclusions and limitations

 \section{Conclusions and limitations}

 We introduced RiverMamba, a novel deep learning approach for global, medium-range river discharge and flood forecasting.
-Due to its efficient structure and specialized scanning paths, RiverMamba maintains a global receptive field, while scaling linearly with respect to the number of sampled points.
+Due to its efficient structure and specialized scanning paths, RiverMamba maintains a very large receptive field, while scaling linearly with respect to the number of sampled points.
 As a result, RiverMamba is capable of forecasting high-resolution ($0.05^\circ$) global river discharge maps.
 Further, the spatio-temporal modeling of the forecast blocks incorporates meteorological forcing and ensures a consistent forecast through space and time.
 Our analysis reveals that RiverMamba outperforms operational state-of-the-art deep learning and physics-based models on both reanalysis and observational data.
 While the results show major advancements in river discharge and flood forecasting, the approach has some limitations.
-Observational data are affected by human interventions like dams and there is a need to integrate such interventions in the model.
+For a real operational setting, only data can be used that is available until the current day $t$.
+For instance, ERA5-Land is publicly available after 5 days whereas we assumed that ERA5-Land is already available after 1 day, i.e., $t-1$.
+ERA5-Land, however, could be substituted by other near real-time reanalysis data that is earlier available or analysis data until day $t$.
+It also needs to be mentioned that observational data are affected by human interventions like dams and there is a need to integrate such interventions in the model.
 As it is the case for operational systems, floods are not always correctly forecast.
 The causes of the errors need to be analyzed more in detail.
 The forecast errors can be caused by human interventions, errors in the weather forecast for meteorological forcing or river attributes, the rarity of floods, or bias in the data and re-analysis.
 Given such errors, it is desirable to extend the model such that it estimates its uncertainty for the forecast as well.
-Besides these limitations, RiverMamba has the potential for an operational medium-range river discharge and flood forecasting system that predicts flood risks, in particular extreme floods, more accurately and at higher resolution than existing systems.
-This is essential for stakeholders to make decisions for an effective flood risk mitigation and an early warning system to protect citizens.